Paul Runge (serial killer)

-Paul Frederick Runge (born January 28, 1970) is an American serial killer who sexually assaulted and murdered at least six women and one girl between 1995 and 1997, in Illinois' Cook and DuPage counties.
+Paul Frederick Runge (born January 28, 1970) is an American serial killer, sex offender, and arsonist.
+He had been on parole for a rape he committed as a teenager when he murdered at least seven women and girls between 1995 and 1997 in northern Illinois.
 Initially sentenced to death, his sentence was commuted by Governor Pat Quinn in 2011, when capital punishment was abolished in the state.

 Early life and first conviction

 Little is known about Runge's early life.
 He was born in Oak Forest, and since childhood has exhibited sexual sadism.
 This only worsened upon his mother's death, which occurred when he was 17.

 Later that year, Runge kidnapped, raped and beat up a 14-year-old girl in Oak Forest, only to later turn himself in to the authorities.
 He was given a 14-year sentence for this crime, but was paroled in May 1994.
 During that time, he married a woman named Charlene, got a job as a shoe salesman and later a truck driver, and resettled in three different cities prior to his eventual rearrest in May 1997 for violating the conditions of the parole.